code-423n4/2022-09-vtvl-findings/data/pedr02b2-Q.md

 Only check _linerVestAmount is > 0, as your only ever going to return if said amount it greater than 0, this does not return a check for _cliffAmount  (this should return a value of INVALID_CLIFF_AMOUNT as well to return a check on both values) even though your asking for a check to be carried out on _linearVestAmount + _cliffAmount, return a value for both "INVALID_VESTED_AMOUNT + INVALID_CLIFF_AMOUNT" if they are both invalid,

-however I also noted that there is the possibilty for _cliffAmount to not be zero also noted by the dev cliffAmount - The amount released at _cliffReleaseTimestamp.
-Can be 0 if _cliffReleaseTimestamp is also 0, what if _cliffReleaseTimestamp is not 0....the above logic will break it would be safer to do a check on just _linearVestAmount otherwise there is a possibility that the _createClaimUnchecked will simply revert "INVALID_VESTED_AMOUNT" which could also be confusing as there wil be nothing to say it was actually _cliffAmount not being 0 that was the reason for the failure.
+however I also noted that there is the possibilty for _cliffAmount to not be zero if there is vesting??? (_cliffReleaseTimestamp - The timestamp when the cliff is released (must be <= _startTimestamp, or 0 if no vesting)) also noted by the dev cliffAmount - The amount released at _cliffReleaseTimestamp.
+Can be 0 if _cliffReleaseTimestamp is also 0, what if _cliffReleaseTimestamp is not 0 and there is vesting .. would be safer to do a check on just _linearVestAmount as noted by the dev so that claim creation cannot break accidentelty or otherwise

 Also checking just the one value will make the contract slightly cheaper to deploy decreasing overall cost on the life cycle of the project.

 line256 VTVLvesting.sol